kajad/kajad.github.io/index.md

 ### About me
-I am a linguist/researcher interested in design, creation and evaluation of digital language resources and their use in applied linguistic research.
+I am a linguist/researcher interested in design, creation and evaluation of digital language resources and their use in corpus linguistic research.

 I currently split my time between [Department of Slovene Studies](https://slov.ff.uni-lj.si/en) at the Faculty of Arts, University of Ljubljana, and [Department for Artificial Intelligence](https://ailab.ijs.si/) at the Jožef Stefan Institute.